isomerpages/nlb-reference/_ssh-social-sciences/Home Based Learning.md

 Ross, S. M. (2019). <a href="https://journals.sagepub.com/doi/full/10.1177/0273475319833113" target="_blank">Slack it to me: Complementing LMS with student-centric communications for the millennial/post-millennial student</a>. <i>Journal of Marketing Education</i>, 41(2), 91–108.
 Retrieved 2020, May 2.

 <h5>2.
 Accessing abilities: Creating innovative accessible online learning environments and putting quality into practice</h5>
-Moorefield-Lang, H., Copeland, C. A., & Haynes, A. (2016). <a href="http://eresources.nlb.gov.sg/main/browse/resource/1329/" target="_blank">Accessing abilities: Creating innovative accessible online learning environments and putting quality into practice</a>. <i>Education for Information</i>, 32(1), 27–33.
+Moorefield-Lang, H., Copeland, C. A., &amp; Haynes, A. (2016). <a href="http://eresources.nlb.gov.sg/main/browse/resource/1329/" target="_blank">Accessing abilities: Creating innovative accessible online learning environments and putting quality into practice</a>. <i>Education for Information</i>, 32(1), 27–33.
 Retrieved 2020, April 30 from EBSCOhost via NLB’s eResources website (<a href="https://account.nlb.gov.sg/" target="_blank">myLibrary ID</a> is required to access this article.)

 <h5>3.
 Developing the MultiDimensional Communication Channel Model (MDCC model) – A communication model for virtual classrooms</h5>
-Eggert, D., & Beutner, M. (2019). <a href="http://eresources.nlb.gov.sg/main/browse/resource/1329/" target="_blank">Developing the MultiDimensional Communication Channel Model (MDCC model) – A communication model for virtual classrooms</a>. <i>Proceedings of the Multidisciplinary Academic Conference</i>, 48–71.
+Eggert, D., &amp; Beutner, M. (2019). <a href="http://eresources.nlb.gov.sg/main/browse/resource/1329/" target="_blank">Developing the MultiDimensional Communication Channel Model (MDCC model) – A communication model for virtual classrooms</a>. <i>Proceedings of the Multidisciplinary Academic Conference</i>, 48–71.
 Retrieved 2020, April 30 from EBSCOhost via NLB’s eResources website (<a href="https://account.nlb.gov.sg/" target="_blank">myLibrary ID</a> is required to access this article.)

 <h5>4.
 Virtual classrooms: Analyzing student and instructor collaborative experiences</h5>
 Chadha, A. (2018). <a href="http://eresources.nlb.gov.sg/main/browse/resource/1111/" target="_blank">Virtual classrooms: Analyzing student and instructor collaborative experiences</a>. <i>Journal of the Scholarship of Teaching and Learning</i>, 18(3).
 Retrieved 2020, April 24 from ProQuest via NLB’s eResources website (<a href="https://account.nlb.gov.sg/" target="_blank">myLibrary ID</a> is required to access this article.)